 Today, would a conoid still be the wrong shape to be seen?
 No; but what has made the difference?
 Giedion says that there is an additional dimension to innovation beyond architectural practice; that is, experiment in visual arts.
 For Giedion, experiment in fine arts—implicitly, quick experiment, at low cost—allows the application and open exhibition of new construction techniques.
 There is a gradual evolution of general taste, through new sculpture and painting, and in these changed conditions the new way of building can emerge.
 To illustrate this further claim, Giedion considers the output of the Swiss engineer and architect Robert Maillart (1872-1940); the twenty-six pages devoted to Maillart constitute one of the most rewarding parts of ‘Space, Time & Architecture’.
 Maillart’s main contribution, according to Giedion, is to shift the domain of structural analysis from planar elements—beam, column and arch—to surfaces; shells and vaults.
 This innovation is accompanied by the take up of reinforced concrete as a construction technique, with particular exploration of connection details: just how the steel reinforcement—the component that deals with tension forces—transitions from slab or vault to column is crucial to the realisation of greater plasticity.
 (Giedion is careful to illustrate these details.
 They are not incidental: they are part of the knowledge how.)
 Now vaults and shells—structural surfaces—do predate Maillart: Wren’s conoid is an example.
 Some of these early (typically masonry) structures even feature tension elements.
 However, along with his presentation of Maillart, Giedion cites the work of Impressionist and Cubist artists: this body of work—he argues—emphasises surface.
 In the context of an improved public appreciation of surface, a designer such as Maillart can now propose unornamented, pure forms.
 The shape of the optimised structural element is now aesthetically sufficient; nothing now needs to be hidden.

-Of course, we can dispute this, or some part of it.
+We can dispute this, or some part of it.
 We can look, for instance, at the French tradition of surface expression in stonemasonry (stereotomy).
-But still, what Giedion sets out here looks to be some sort of sociological model, or perhaps a kind of anthropology, and his case for acceptance of it is convincing.
+But still, what Giedion sets out here looks to be some sort of sociological model, or perhaps a kind of anthropology, and I’m persuaded by his case for acceptance of it.
 This is how people act, he says, and here is an example that has happened.
 Take this example and all of the related activity together, and we have something we have to call a new tradition.
 It exists.
-Here, Giedion is in descriptive, rather than normative mode: if he is wrong, it is not because we think we don’t have to do likewise in our own design practice; he is wrong because what he describes simply did not happen (or did not happen like he says) and the tradition does not exist.
-And it seems obvious to me that he’s not wrong.
+Here, Giedion is in descriptive rather than normative mode: if he is wrong, it is not because we think we don’t have to do likewise in our own design practice; he is wrong because what he describes simply did not happen (or did not happen like he says) and the tradition does not exist.
+And it seems obvious to me that he’s not wrong, to a first approximation, at least.
 It is still open to us to go in a different direction, but this is the basis for the departure.